Mandated Posting Requirements

 Counties are legally required to post certain documents and items publicly on their website.
 The Texas Association of Counties (TAC) has compiled a list of requirements for county websites here.

 If you have questions regarding a particular mandate, please consult with your county attorney or reach out to TAC's Legal Helpline.

 The League of Women Voters of Texas (LWV) offers these best practices and a checklist for posting elections-related information on your county website.
 The goal is to ensure that your county's voters can easily find, understand and use the information to successfully cast their ballots.
 This includes considerations for website accessibility.
 Find more information regarding elections, including Texas voting rights and elections laws, on the LWV website.

-Please consult with your county attorney and elections administrator regarding any reasonable accommodations that you may consider adding to your website to provide access to persons with disabilities and to comply with Texas statutory provisions regarding election information.
+Please consult with your county attorney and elections administrator regarding any reasonable accommodations that you may consider adding to your website to provide access to people with disabilities and to comply with Texas statutory provisions regarding election information.
 We encourage you to review the Department of Justice's Accessibility of State and Local Government Websites to People with Disabilities guide and all Texas Secretary of State guidance on website posting requirements.
-View some tips on website accessibility for disabled people.
+View some tips on website accessibility for people with disabilities.

 Printable Educational Flyers for County Offices